How did you get into Urban Sketching?

 When I was in art school, I would go into downtown Vancouver and draw the urban things that my suburban satellite city didn't have.
 There were things like tall buildings, alleys, tugboats and people in a much busier environment.
 I guess I was urban sketching before I even knew that 'this was a thing'.

 I was drawing less as time went on but when I was living in Scotland, the relatively different look of things made me pick it up again.
 I also switched to using a ballpoint pen at that time.
-The pencil in my older sketchbooks were blurring from the gentle smudging of the pages.
+The pencil in my older sketchbooks was blurring from the gentle smudging of the pages.

 I'm now living in New Zealand and it's motivating to find others, locally and internationally, who just want to draw, like a good sketchcrawl and are generally into the urban sketching thing.
 Seeing everyone's great drawings makes me want to draw each sketch better than my last one.